Olenka-Hryk/GroceryStore/README.md

 # GroceryStore
-Realization RESTfull CRUD for model of grocery store.
+Realization RESTful CRUD for model of grocery store.

 Essences: